falconshark/image-resize-api/README.md

 All of the paramter is required, otherwise server will return error message.

 ### ImageUrl
 The url of image.
-Accept png, jpg and gif, and the file which not larger than 500MB.
+Accept png, jpg, gif, and webp, and the file which not larger than 500MB.

 ### Width
 The width of resized image.
 Must be integer.

 ### Height
 The height of resized image.
 Must be integer.

+### Quality
+The quality of resized image.

+Must be an integer ranging from `0` to `100` :
+- 0 = no compression.
+- 1 = worst quality, smaller file.
+- 100 = best quality, biggest file.
+- default value is `85`

+This only applies to `JPG/JPEG` and `WEBP` image files.

 Usage
 -----------